Martha Hughes Cannon: Education and career

 At age fourteen, Hughes taught school for a year, but quit when she had trouble controlling her larger male students.
 Brigham Young asked Hughes to learn typesetting and she worked as an apprentice for Hyrum Perry.
 Hughes first worked as a typesetter for the Deseret News.
-Later she worked as a typesetter for the Women's Exponent, a women's newspaper in Salt Lake City published by Emmeline B. Wells and affiliated with the Mormon Relief Society.
-While working at the Women's Exponent, Hughes met Emmeline B. Wells and Eliza Snow.
+Later she worked as a typesetter for the Women's Exponent, a women's newspaper in Salt Lake City published by Emmeline B. Wells and affiliated with the Relief Society.
+While working at the Women's Exponent, Hughes met Wells and Eliza R. Snow.
 These two women were her mentors and encouraged Hughes in her aspiration to become a doctor.

-In an October 1873 General Conference address, Brigham Young encouraged women, specifically, to enter the medical field and become doctors.
+In an October 1873 general conference address, Brigham Young encouraged women, specifically, to enter the medical field and become doctors.
 The same year, at age sixteen, Martha Hughes enrolled in the University of Deseret as a pre-med major, working as a typesetter during the day while taking night classes.
 She graduated from the University of Deseret in 1878 with a degree in chemistry.

 On August 13, 1878, Hughes was one of four women set apart for medical studies and practice by the LDS Church.
-President John Taylor and his counselor George Q. Cannon set them apart.
+Church president John Taylor and his counselor, George Q. Cannon, set them apart.
 The other three women were Romania B. Pratt, Ellis R. Shipp, and Maggie Shipp.
 Pratt and Ellis Shipp had already received their medical degrees while Maggie Shipp and Hughes were heading out to earn theirs.
 Ellis R. Shipp and Maggie Shipp were plural wives of Milford Shipp.
-Maggie had been watching Ellis's children in the Utah Territory while Ellis earned her MD.
+Maggie had been watching the children of Ellis in the Utah Territory while Ellis earned an MD.
 Now as Hughes was heading to the University of Michigan for her MD, Maggie was taking her turn to become a doctor as well.